I have over 20 years of experience painting, including getting rid of old, cracked paint and making walls look like new.

 Each time you open the container you are exposing the premixed mud to the air.
 About the third or fourth time you open the container you start to get crusty, semi-dried pieces of the joint compound falling down off the edges of your container and right into the good mud.
 Now when you are trying to carefully spread an even layer of the mud onto the wall and a hunk of the crusty stuff gets into the good mud, it drags a hole in your wet work area.
 This will make you crazy as you will have to stop and pick out the little dry hunk and then try to refloat your work.
 It is just too annoying for me.

 The other thing about the premixed joint compound is that it is in a container that costs more to package and you will pay two or three or even four times as much for the premix.
 Know what are you paying for besides convenience?
 The answer is water.
 That irks me too.
 So the fact is all the way around you are better off to purchase the powdered compound and mix up what you need.

-Add The Sheetrock Mud To The Damaged Areas
+Step 3: Add Sheetrock Mud to the Damaged Areas